amenadiel/google-maps-documentation/docs/CircleOptions.md

 **Type:**  number

-The fill opacity between 0.0 and 1.0
+The fill opacity between 0.0 and 1.0.

 map

 **Type:**  [Map](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/Map.md)

-Map on which to display Circle.
+Map on which to display the Circle.

 radius

 **Type:**  number

-The radius in meters on the Earth's surface
+The radius in meters on the Earth's surface.

 strokeColor